 Expecting parents ask me when is the best time to do a newborn photoshoot.
 My answer to that question might be very different from photographers who do posed newborn photos.

-For my style of photography, there isn’t actually a time that suits everyone.
-I personally would want all of those times captured and I encourage you to take a lot of photographs yourself as well as hiring a professional photographer.
+For my style of photography, there isn’t a time that suits everyone.
+I personally would want all of those times captured and I encourage you to take a lot of photographs yourself as well as hire a professional photographer.
 It passes so quickly and we often feel like we can’t take it all in.

 [By the way, you may want to check my new Freebie at the end of this post with some tips to take with you and check out my online course for parents.]